 Keyboard layouts - QWERTY, DVORAK, AZERTY, Russian ЙЦУКЕН, Japanese QWERTY.

 Finger positioning - Always start typing by placing the index fingers on the bumps (on the F and J keys); In this way, I'm stuck with the 'proper finger placement.'

-The space bar - I hit it with the left thumb (I'm right-handed, though.)
+The space bar - the left thumb, although I'm right-handed.

 The shift keys - I use both, press the right one with the pinky to capitalize letters on the left side of the keyboard and vice versa.